SmellyModder/PvsNPInvestigation/README.md

 ## The Novel Connection

 The novel connection proposed here is that solvers, when viewed abstractly, are systems that attempt to transform information following one set of rules (input constraints) into information that adheres to another set of rules (desired output).
-This abstraction mirrors Gödel’s incompleteness theorems, which describe the limits of provability within formal systems.
+This abstraction mirrors Gödel's incompleteness theorems, which describe the limits of provability within formal systems.

-## Gödel’s Theorems and Their Implications
+## Gödel's Theorems and Their Implications

-Gödel’s incompleteness theorems show that in any sufficiently expressive formal system, there exist true statements that cannot be proven—truths that cannot be derived through logical deduction alone.
+Gödel's incompleteness theorems show that in any sufficiently expressive formal system, there exist true statements that cannot be proven—truths that cannot be derived through logical deduction alone.
 This insight implies that solvers, in attempting to produce true outputs relative to a set of rules, may encounter scenarios where proof-based methods cannot succeed.

 ### The Necessity of Guessing